dkundel/jacobshack-presentation/slides/6-ownership.md

-##  6. Ownership
+##  7. Ownership

-This is a new Markdown slide
+ALL CODE IS YOURS!